Tear Down or Renovate in Los Angeles: What Zoning Allows, What It Costs, and How to Decide

-There is no universal right answer to this question.
-Some properties are clear candidates for demolition: the structure is beyond economic repair, current zoning allows equal or greater building area, and the owner wants something entirely different.
-Other properties are clear candidates for renovation: the structure is sound, the home exceeds current zoning entitlements, and the owner's program can be achieved within the existing envelope.
+That zoning dynamic is the starting point for the entire analysis, and it recurs across the Westside, Pacific Palisades, Bel Air, and the hillside neighborhoods.
+The cost comparison only becomes meaningful once you understand what each path produces.
+Sometimes the answer is clearly demolition: the structure is beyond economic repair, current zoning allows equal or greater building area, and the owner wants something entirely different.
+Sometimes it is clearly renovation.
 Most properties fall somewhere in between, where the answer depends on the specific intersection of regulation, site conditions, program, and budget.

-This guide covers the regulatory, structural, and financial factors that inform the decision.
-It's organized roughly in the order they should be evaluated: zoning first, then site-specific conditions, then cost.
+This guide covers the regulatory, structural, and financial factors that inform the decision, organized roughly in the order they should be evaluated: zoning first, then site-specific conditions, then cost.
+It is written for homeowners on the greater Westside, Pacific Palisades, Malibu, and the hillside neighborhoods of Los Angeles who are facing this question on a specific property.

 About This Page

-This page is written by Jeff Benson, Principal of Benson Construction Group, drawing on 24 years of experience managing complex residential projects throughout Pacific Palisades, Bel Air, Malibu, Beverly Hills, and the greater Westside, including extensive renovation and new construction on properties where this decision shaped the entire project strategy.
+This page is written by Jeff Benson, Principal of Benson Construction Group.
+Jeff has managed renovation and new construction projects throughout Pacific Palisades, Bel Air, Malibu, Beverly Hills, and the greater Westside over 24 years, including properties where this analysis was the starting point.

 Zoning Nonconformities

-This is the single most important factor in the analysis, and the one most homeowners encounter for the first time during this process.
+This is typically the first factor to evaluate, and the one most homeowners encounter for the first time during this process.

 A legally nonconforming building is one that was built in compliance with the zoning rules in effect at the time of construction but does not comply with current zoning.
 In Los Angeles, this is common rather than unusual.
 The city has progressively tightened residential zoning over the past two decades, while the existing housing stock remains in place.
 Three major legislative actions account for most of the nonconformities in single-family neighborhoods: